Getting from Amsterdam Airport Schiphol to Amsterdam — and back — by public transport is easy, inexpensive, and fast.

 Amsterdam Airport Express / Bus 397

-- Where: Platform B15-19 at Schiphol Plaza.
+Platform B17 at Schiphol Plaza.
 Look for a red bus marked ‘Amsterdam Airport Express’ or Bus 397.
 See this map.

 Train From Schiphol Airport to Amsterdam Central Station

 Schiphol, Amsterdam’s airport, is located 12 kilometers (7,5 miles) as the crow flies southwest of the city.
 The airport includes a train station – right underneath the main hall.

 - Station Lelylaan (about 7 minutes).
 The vast majority of tourists do not disembark here.

 - Amsterdam Sloterdijk Station (about 11 minutes from Schiphol).
 Located in the Amsterdam-West Borough, home to many hotels.

 - Amsterdam Central Station (about 15-20 minutes from the airport)

 At Amsterdam Centraal Station, you’ll have many options to travel further into the city and beyond: by local or regional bus, metro, tram, or taxi.